 We have long argued that our analysis is superior because of the critical role variation over time plays in our approach.
 Rather than allowing a singular good or bad year influence perceived value, we use the rate of change in dividends over time to compare dividend actions taken across life insurers.

 This is preferable because there is no standardized reporting method used in the life insurance industry for dividend scales.
 Mathematically we do not have a coefficient for the dividend variable, so the raw numbers reported by insurers are meaningless when compared to one another.

-We can, however, use changes in the variable (declared dividend rate) to make meaningful inferences about the superiority or inferiority of one company’s dividend performance vs. another over a period of time.
+We can, however, use changes in the variable (whole life insurance dividend rates) to make meaningful inferences about the superiority or inferiority of one company’s dividend performance vs. another over a period of time.

 The information taken from this analysis is broad, which means we can only identify large trends and not superfine explanations regarding actions taken by one company or another.
 This broad trend, however, is very useful for our purposes.